Home is where the habitat is

 Lend a hand

 Community groups work hard to make our villages a great home not just for us, but for our plants and animals too.
 These local groups are helping to restore local bushland through planting local indigenous plants, weeding and other work to encourage birds, lizards and other species in our villages.

 We organise special planting sites each year as part of National Tree Day.
 Why not come along on the day and plant local indigenous trees, shrubs and grasses in our great, green parks.
 Check their website for more dates and information.

 Find out more about Australian birds and their habitats, and learn how to create bird-friendly spaces in your garden and local community.

-For everyone who enjoys their backyard animals and wants to learn more about them.
-Find out how to attract them and how to live with them.
+For everyone who enjoys their backyard animals and wants to learn how to attract them and how to live with them.

 This association encourages best practice in bushland management and bush regeneration.